Bogotobogo

 Once used like above, the data can represent for the declaration {...}, and it can be used later in definition of instances of the structure.
 For example, it can be used like this:

-struct node yourData;
+struct data yourData;

 It defines a variable yourData which is a structure of type struct data.